kunal-jaggi/PopularMoviesStage2/README.md

 4. Tablet UI uses a Master-Detail layout implemented using fragments.
 The left fragment is for discovering movies.
 The right fragment displays the movie details view for the currently selected movie (screenshot 4)

 ## Firebase
+Firebase is a cross-platform  backend-as-a-service (BaaS).
+The popular movies (part 2) app has been extended to use several Firebase features such as Remote Config, Firebase Cloud Messaging, Analytics  and Crash Reporting.

 ### Firebase Analytics
 Firebase Analytics provides insight on app usage and how users are engaging with your app.
 <img src="screenshots/Screenshot5.png" width="40%" />